 At St Cecilia's we encourage the celebration of the children's birthdays.
-Some parents wish to send cakes or ice blocks.
+Some parents may send cupcakes or ice blocks.
 Individual cupcakes or ice blocks are easier for the teacher to distribute.
 The children's birthdays are recognised with a card presentation by the School Captains at assembly.